 In 2035, the East Main station area is a vibrant, livable and memorable transit-oriented neighborhood.
-Anchored by a variety of housing choices, offices, hotel and supporting commercial services, the East Main neighborhood comfortably spans the change in character from graceful transition from Downtown to the neighborhoodsDowntown to the low-density residential neighborhood west of 112th Ave SE.
+Anchored by a variety of housing choices, offices, hotel and supporting commercial services, the East Main neighborhood comfortably spans the change in character from Downtown to the low-density residential neighborhood west of 112th Ave SE.
 East Main's urban design character, expressed by varied buildings heights, abundant landscaping, an attractive open space system and informal gathering places, reflects its unique character and location.
-New development incorporates parks and stands of trees, helping to soften edges, integrate the natural and built environment and provide gathering places.

 Small walkable blocks and connected pathways allow people to easily move between the light rail station and destinations in and around the station area.
-Along 112th Ave SE, wide sidewalks, abundant ample landscaping and pedestrian oriented development create a safe and attractive environment.
-Careful management of the transportation system has ensured that a high standard for mobility and safety is achieved while also protecting the residential neighborhoodadjacent lower density neighborhoods from negative traffic impacts.
+Along 112th Ave SE, wide sidewalks, ample landscaping and pedestrian oriented development create a safe and attractive environment.
+Careful management of the transportation system has ensured that mobility and safety is achieved while also protecting the adjacent lower density neighborhoods from negative traffic impacts.